cryptopay-dev/cryptopay-magento-payment-plugin/README.md

 This is the official Magento en for the CRYPTOPAY [cryptocurrency payment gateway](https://business.cryptopay.me/).
 Accept and settle payments in digital currencies in your Magento shop.

-This extension for Magento 2 implements the PHP REST API documented at https://developers.cryptopay.me/
+This extension for Magento 2 implements the REST API documented at https://developers.cryptopay.me/

 ## Requirements